christinecardoso/htl/src/index.md

 intro:
   title: 'Save Now Drive More'
   desc:
     'Keep your car running smoothly in the Miami heat.
-Unlock savings of $20 off your next oil change at Hometown Lube Valvoline FIU/Coral Way and Kendall locations with our coupons.
-Ends 6/30.'
+Unlock savings off your next oil change at Hometown Lube Valvoline FIU/Coral Way and Kendall locations with our coupons.'
 ---